Andorra, known officially as the Principality of Andorra, is a beautiful country located in Europe.

 - Two duplicates of the passport of the visa applicant.
 It must contain the address of the applicant.

 - Two newly taken snapshots.
-They must be colored and have a white background.
+They must be coloured and have a white background.

 - A copy of the verified flight ticket.
 It must contain details of the flight to the country and the return flight home.